UQ RCC HPC Documentation

 Software

-CVL Apps
+Bunya Apps

-The CVL Apps can be found under Applications on the left in the top panel of the desktop.
+The Bunya Apps can be found under Applications on the left in the top panel of the desktop.
 Please note that not all of these have been tested on Bunya.
 Please report any issues to rcc-support@uq.edu.au.

-CVL Apps
+Bunya Apps

 RStudio